-Cash sickness and maternity benefits as well as health care are usually administered under the same branch of social security.
+Historically, cash sickness and maternity benefits as well as health care were often administered under the same branch of social security.
 For this reason, these programs are grouped together in the country summaries.

-An important reason for grouping these numerous benefits together is that each deals with the risk of temporary incapacity.
-Moreover, in most instances, such benefits are furnished as part of a single system with common financing and administration.
-Most countries provide medical care services for sickness and maternity as an integral part of the health insurance system and link those services directly with the provision of cash benefits.
-In some instances, however, maternity cash grants are covered under family allowance programs.
-Occasionally, medical care services are provided under a public health program, independent of the social insurance system.
+Another important reason for grouping these numerous benefits together is that each deals with the risk of temporary incapacity.
+Sometimes, such benefits are furnished as part of a single system with common financing and administration.
+Many countries provide medical care services for sickness and maternity as an integral part of the health insurance system and some link those services directly with the provision of cash benefits.
+In other instances, however, maternity cash grants are covered under family allowance programs.
+In many cases, medical care services are provided under a public health program, independent of the social insurance system.
 Where this dual approach is followed, it has been indicated in the summaries.